parlaynu/hue-utilities/README.md

 # Philips Hue Lighting System - Utilities

-This repository has some utilities to help configure and monitor a hue lighting system.
-Apart from getting general information about your bridge and devices, it has tools to:
+This repository has some utilities to query and monitor a hue lighting system.

-* configure lights to remain off on poweron no matter what
-* monitor the system for events and optionally log to an influxdb database

-The system uses zeroconf to locate the bridge - if your app can find the bridge on your network, then these utilties will as well.
+It uses zeroconf to locate the bridge - if your app can find the bridge on your network, then these utilties will as well.

 You can read about Hue [here](https://www.philips-hue.com/).